 EGTA (UK) has used its resources to enable projects to be born, to develop and to flourish.
 The ‘EGTA Series’ published by Chanterelle — including the One+One and Solo Now! books, along with The Baroque Book and The Classical Book — is an early example of EGTA(UK)’s vision.
 All the books have become extremely popular and are used internationally, not least as set pieces in the syllabuses of the leading examination boards.
 Latterly our own journal, Guitar Forum, developed into the first scholarly publication in English devoted to the guitar, to international acclaim.
 Guitar Forum grew out of EGTA(UK)’s Guitar Journal, and the articles first published there are gradually being made available on line, attracting thousands of visits each month.

-EGTA members were substantially involved in the development of A Common Approach, the national curriculum project for instrumental and vocal teaching published by the Federation of Music Services and the National Association of Music Educators.
-This document is being widely endorsed as an essential reference book for those teaching the classical guitar in schools today.
+EGTA(UK) members were substantially involved in the development of A Common Approach, the national curriculum project for instrumental and vocal teaching published in 2002 by the Federation of Music Services and the National Association of Music Educators.
+This document is an essential reference book for those teaching the classical guitar in schools across the United Kingdom today.

-EGTA founded the National Youth Guitar Ensemble.
-As the years roll on NYGE has become an established and respected source of the best guitar ensemble training available.
-Its twice annual courses culminate in large concerts across the UK and future plans include the recording of a CD.
+EGTA(UK) founded the National Youth Guitar Ensemble.
+As the years rolled on NYGE became an established and respected source of the best guitar ensemble training available.
+Its twice annual courses culminated in large concerts across the UK and the recording of a CD.

-EGTA is administered by a national committee which also organizes the annual conference.
-Previous chairmen have included Gordon Crosskey, Michael Lewin and Hazel Davies.
-Notable visitors to EGTA events in recent years have included Julian Bream and Graham Wade.
-Members are kept abreast of news and events, and are encouraged to become actively involved within the Association.
-All members can submit proposals to the committee for consideration to run local meetings, concerts and seminars under the EGTA banner.
+EGTA(UK) is administered by a national committee which also organizes the annual conference.
+Previous chairmen have included Gordon Crosskey, Michael Lewin, Hazel Davies, Colin Tommis and Neil Preston.
+All members can submit proposals to the committee for consideration to run local meetings, concerts and seminars under the EGTA(UK) banner.